FC Volyn Lutsk: Ukrainian period

+After his return, Kvartsyanyi had to create a new team - the composition of "Volyn" changed by 80-90%.
+However, the team spent the first half of the season very decently, as it drew with "Dynamo" in Kyiv (1:1), victory over "Shakhtar" (2:0) and drew with "Chornomorets" in Odessa (0:0).
+But the youth of the new team showed itself and the game of "Volyn" was not stable.
+The second part of the 2013–14 championship, which was postponed for 2 weeks due to the political situation in the country and the Russian aggression against Ukraine, was more of a failure.
+After scoring seven points in the first three matches of spring 2014 (including a 1:0 victory over "Karpaty" in Lviv), the team of Luchans lost eight matches in a row.

+In the 2014–15 season, "Volyn" entered with newcomers loaned from "Dnipro" - Kobakhidze, Politylo, Polyovyi.
+After the first round, experienced Shust and Sharpar joined the team.
+This is how the main composition of the team gradually crystallized, which gained good momentum at the end of the first and second stages of the tournament distance.
+"Volyn" did very well in November–December 2014 and May 2015.
+Almost until the end of the tournament distance, the team fought for 5-6 places in the tournament table, which could not be achieved due to purely organizational problems, more precisely - financial ones.
+"Volyn" had 38 goals scored in the season, a victory in the Ukrainian Cup over the finalist of the Europa League "Dnipro" (1:0), a draw with "Shakhtar" at home (0:0), six matches in which the team managed to score three and more goals and an individual victory of Eric Bicfalvi, who, finishing his performances for Volyn, became the top scorer of the championship together with Shakhtar player Alex Teixeira (17 goals).

 Team names

 Over the course of its history, the club carried two names Volyn which is a Ukrainian spelling of historical region of Volhynia and Torpedo which in the Soviet Union was a generic name of those clubs that represented some automobile makers.

 Football kits and sponsors

 Rivalry

 Volyn's biggest rival today is Karpaty Lviv.
 The match between is called the Galician-Volhynian rivalry.
 The stadiums in Lutsk and Lviv are nearly full for matches between the two teams.
 This derbys are the main football events in western Ukraine.

 All time rival of Volyn Lutsk is FC Veres Rivne.
 The rivalry exists since the creation of club in 1960 and is known as Volhynian rivalry.

 Galician-Volhynian rivalry

 Volhynian rivalry

 The regional rivalry includes games between Avanhard Rovno and SC Lutsk (last one being represented by the Carpathian Military District).